As we've discussed, planning your move in advance is a critical way to keep things organized and stress-free during the moving process.

 - Begin cleaning out your closet and ask your family members to do the same.

-- If you've already found a new home, contact the utility companies in your new area and arrange
+- If you've already found a new home, contact the utility companies in your new area and arrange for service, upon arrival.

 - Begin eating the food that's in your freezer and cupboards.

 - If you've been using a local email service, notify your contacts about your impending change of email address.
 Consider creating a free email account and having your email forwarded there, so that your contacts will be able to contact you during the transition (you may even prefer to use this email address for an extended period of time as you can take it with you, if you move again).

 - Notify friends and family of your new address (if you already have a new home address).

 - Go to the post office and arrange for your mail to be forwarded to your new location.

 - Book an appointment with your pet's veterinarian to make sure you have all required vaccinations and records.

 - Begin organizing your important documents (and identifying any location-sensitive lost documents that you may want to replace before the move, such as lost marriage certificate).

 - Select a mover and book a date for the move.
 If you are self-moving, book a moving van.

 - Arrange for supplemental moving insurance, if desired.

 - If you live in an apartment building, contact your building manager and arrange for prolonged use of the service elevator on moving day.